CS-130-Winter-2024/balhalla/README.md

 [![Release](https://img.shields.io/github/v/release/melaasar/cs130-template?label=release)](https://github.com/melaasar/cs130-template/releases/latest)

-Balhalla is a viking-themed .IO game of dodgeball that has a unique ghost mechanic after being elimated.
+Balhalla is a viking-themed .IO game of dodgeball that has a unique ghost mechanic after being eliminated.
 We developed this project with an emphasis on 3D FPS accessibility for lower-performance devices and a focus on fun gameplay over graphics.

 ## Building

 The source code for Balhalla in this repository can be triggered to build using the following methods.
-We highly recommand that you use Replit due to its quality-of-life features.
+We highly recommend that you use Replit due to its quality-of-life features.

 ### Replit (Preferred)